VenusY/frontend-mentor-recipe-page/README.md

 # Recipe Page

-A solution to the Frontend Mentor recipe page challenge built using React and Sass,and set up using npm and Webpack.
+A solution to the Frontend Mentor recipe page challenge built using React and Sass, and set up using npm and Webpack.

 ## Table of Contents